xvw/preface/guides/error_handling.md

 ```

 This pattern makes it possible to model quite complex error cases,
-provided that the validation is sequential.
+provided the validation is sequential.
 There is an extremely
 pedagogical presentation by Scott Wlaschin on this approach, [Railway
 oriented programming: Error handling in functional
 languages](https://vimeo.com/113707214), and I suggest you watch it if